 Payout figures were provided with more caveats and conditions than any legal document I’ve ever signed.
 Customer experience fail!

-My Small Business CX experience
+My Small Business customer service experience

 Contrast my first experience with a big corporate to my second customer experience.

-I am an early morning gym goer and I like to grab a short black to get the heart pumping.
+I am an early morning gym-goer and I like to grab a short black to get the heart pumping.

 I frequent a nearby coffee shop and the barista has noticed that I do this every day and has “befriended” me.

 He offered to make my coffee in a proper heavy porcelain cup – telling me that it tastes much better this way.